Getting help with autism

 Local advice resources

-Getting the right support early can help to improve a child or young person’s quality of life.
-There is a range of support and advice available prior to diagnosis that can support with some of the symptoms that affect how a child lives day-to-day.
+Getting the right support early can help improve a child or young person’s quality of life.
+Support and advice are available before diagnosis and can help with some of the day-to-day difficulties a child may experience.

-The following resources focus on autism generally and can help you understand and cope with some of the difficulties that arise with this condition.
+The resources below give general information about autism and may help you understand and cope with some of the difficulties linked to the condition.

 Top tips for parents

-• The SEND Room is an online Facebook support group for parents and carers of children and young people aged 0 to 25 in Swindon who have any Special Educational Needs and Disabilities in Swindon
+• The SEND Room is a Facebook support group for parents and carers of children and young people aged 0 to 25 in Swindon with special educational needs and disabilities.

-• Swindon SEND Families Voice is a group of volunteer parents and carers working together to improve services for children/young adults with disabilities and additional needs in Swindon
+• Swindon SEND Families Voice is a group of volunteer parents and carers working together to improve services for children and young adults with disabilities and additional needs in Swindon.

-• A Support Group for Parents (Swindon Autism and ADHD) is a group for all parents and carers of children with ADHD conditions.
-It is a place for us to ask questions, find support from others in a similar position and to have a rant, cry or share that achievement.
+• Support Group for Parents (Swindon Autism and ADHD) is for parents and carers of children with ADHD conditions.
+You can ask questions, get support from others in a similar position, and share challenges or achievements.

-• STEP (Swindon) is a registered charity providing a safe and supportive environment for children and young people aged 7 to 18
+• STEP (Swindon) is a registered charity that provides a safe and supportive environment for children and young people aged 7 to 18.

-• Contact Swindon SEND Information, advice and support service (SIAS) who provide information, advice and support about education, health and social care for children and young people from 0 to 25 with SEND, as well as their parents or carers
+• Contact Swindon SEND Information, Advice and Support Service.
+They provide information, advice and support about education, health and social care for children and young people aged 0 to 25 with special educational needs and disabilities, and for their parents or carers.

-• Contact Aiming High for advice on accessible activities, social groups, short breaks and respite
+• Contact Aiming High for advice about accessible activities, social groups, short breaks and respite.

-• Take a look at the SEND Summer Activities News Splash that gives information about summer activities and clubs available to children and young people with SEND in Swindon.
-Register with Swindon Carers can help with benefit advice, carers support, signposting, young carers and run family activities.
+• Take a look at the SEND Summer Activities News Splash for information about summer activities and clubs for children and young people with special educational needs and disabilities in Swindon.

 Useful resources